Samurra Air Battle: Battle

 Finally on January 30, an Iraqi intelligence unit intercepted communications that one of the patrols, "Xerex 31" was approaching "bingo fuel" which necessitated an hour and a half round trip to an aerial tanker.
 This left just two F-15 jets, "Xerex 33" piloted by USAF Capt.
 Thomas Dietz, and another by 1st Lt.
 Robert Hehemann, in the area.
 Recognizing the opportunity, two MiG-25s were scrambled from two separate air bases.
 Capt.
 Mahmoud Awad took off from Qadessiya Air Base, while Capt.
 Mohammed Jassi as-Sammarai took off from Tammuz Air Base.
 After engaging a false target, both pilots were directed to Dietz and Hehemann by Iraqi air traffic control.
+However as a result of this mistaken engagement the MiGs pincer had closed over southern Baghdad with "Xerex 33" 40 miles to the east and "Xerex 31" 80 miles to the south, which was now returning after they had finished refueling.

-The two flights immediately engaged one another, with Hehemann firing two missiles, one of which was a dud.
-At the same time, as-Sammarai achieved radar lock on Hehemann and fired an R-40 missile, which went ballistic after as-Sammarai was forced into evasive maneuvers to avoid Hehemann's missile.
-As-Sammarai's missile damaged Hehemann's left engine, but his F-15 remained flyable.
-Meanwhile, Dietz engaged Awad, attempting to fire several missiles at him.
-After Dietz's missiles failed to fire three times, Awad managed to get radar lock on Dietz's F-15, putting him onto the defensive.
-Dietz attempted to disengage, heading east.
-Hehemann, still engaged with as-Sammarai, fired another missile, and then found himself under lock-on by the now unoccupied Awad.
-Hehemann avoided Awad's missile with the use of chaff and flares.
-As-Sammarai and Awad then disengaged to the west in full afterburner, back towards Tammuz Air Base.
+Awad and as-Sammarai were then vectored by Iraqi GCI to engage "Xerex 33."
+As the MiG's turned toward them, the F-15's detected them on RWR and turned to engage head on.
+Upon turning Hehemann immediately detected both MiGs and gained radar lock on as-Sammarai while Deitz attempted to target Awad who was trailing several miles behind the first MiG.
+Hehemann fired an AIM-7 Sparrow and after realizing that its motor had failed, and that both he and Dietz had been locked by the MiGs, fired a second missile. as a result as-Sammarai turned to the north to evade, breaking his own lock and causing the R-40RD he had launched to miss.
+Meanwhile Dietz locked onto Awad and three times attempted to engage with Sparrows however all three missiles failed.
+Detecting a radar lock from Awad, Dietz went defensive making a turn to the north before ordering the flight to disengage to the east.
+Hehemann had attempted to follow as-Sammarai's turn to the north, and then to the west toward Tammuz Air Base and had fired another Sparrow however he was forced to break off to the east while deploying countermeasures after being locked by Awad.